Ahmed-Xavier/OpenClaw-Robotic-Arm/README.md

 following the CLI-bridge pattern from a real working hardware project.
-UPDATE: ROSCLAW plugin MIGHT BE HELPFUL https://github.com/ros-claw/rosclaw i found this repo that doesn't use ubuntu, it's interesting https://github.com/Seeed-Projects/awesome-openclaw-hardware-projects/blob/main/07-robotics/control-soarm101.md
-This isn't a from-scratch design — it's two existing, working repos stitched together with a translation layer in between:
+UPDATE: ROSCLAW plugin MIGHT BE HELPFUL https://github.com/ros-claw/rosclaw i found this repo that doesn't use ubuntu, it's interesting https://github.com/Seeed-Projects/awesome-openclaw-hardware-projects/blob/main/07-robotics/control-soarm101.md also found this interesting repo, check it: https://github.com/HKUDS/nanobot This isn't a from-scratch design — it's two existing, working repos stitched together with a translation layer in between: